45H15H/YouTube-audio-downloader/README.md

 ## Usage

-Once the project is set up, run the batch file and past the YouTube video URL. that's it, wait for the download to finish.
+Once the project is set up, run the batch file and paste the YouTube video URL. that's it, wait for the download to finish.
 Done.

 ## Project Status